Property management license requirements - A comprehensive guide

 Starting your property management business

-Once you have determined how to become a licensed property manager, you may want to think ahead about what you need to run your business.
-Many managers join an existing firm to learn the ropes before striking out on their own.
-Here are some things to think about, such as developing a business plan and researching the appropriate licenses or permits.
+Once you have determined how to become a licensed property manager, you may want to consider running your business.
+Many managers join an existing property management firm or real estate brokerage that manages property to learn the ropes before striking out on their own.
+Here are some things to consider:

 Purchase business insurance

-To protect yourself and your business activities, it's a good idea to get property management insurance.
-This includes a number of different policies that may apply to your work.
-For example, if you hire employees, you may be required to buy workers' compensation insurance.
-Business insurance can cover you for losses that range from injury to others on your property to loss of income in case your business is interrupted for a period of time.
+Workers’ Compensation.
+If you hire employees, you may be required to buy workers’ compensation insurance by the state.
+This policy can help cover you for losses that range from employee injuries to loss of income in case your business is interrupted for a period of time.

-To protect your company against lawsuits and accidents that happen to other people's property, you'll benefit from general liability insurance.
-This type of policy gives you coverage for a number of different types of liability.
-That may include when you unintentionally damage another person's property while on the job, or when someone is hurt while visiting your business.
+General Liability.
+General liability insurance helps give you coverage for several different types of liability.
+This may include if you unintentionally damage another person’s property while on the job, or if someone gets hurt while visiting your business.

 How NEXT helps property managers get the insurance they need